wulliy/wasteof2-docs/messages.md

 `GET /messages/read`

 Gets all of your unread messages.
-You should really check those man.

 `GET /messages/unread`

-Gets the count of all of your messages.
+Gets your total message count.

 `GET /messages/count`